 Josh had been joined in the waiting room by Ben Canton's wife and Julia Swan's husband.
 He didn't join in their conversation as they tried to make sense of what could have caused their partner to leave the house perfectly fine and be rushed to hospital less than an hour later.

 A doctor entered the room instantly silencing the conversation and causing Josh to stand up.
 "Mrs Canton, can I speak to you outside please?"

 Josh closed his eyes as the sound of Mrs Canton's wails filtered into the room.
 He didn't need to be outside to know what the doctor had told her.
-He looked up to find Julia Swan's husband staring at him and, unable to take the look of fear in his eyes, Josh looked away.
+He looked up to find Julia Swan's husband staring at him and he looked away.
 After a few moments a different doctor entered the waiting room and asked Josh to step outside.
 Josh was so certain that he was about to be told that Sam was dead that he had to ask the doctor to repeat what he said to him.

 "I said you can see Mr Seaborn in a while."
 As they walked towards the ICU unit, the doctor told Josh that they were running tests but he was pretty certain that Sam had ingested strychnine.
 So shocked was he by the doctor's words that Josh just nodded and asked about Julia Swan.
 The doctor would only say that she was holding her own.

 "What about Sam, is he holding his own?"

 "Mr Seaborn is very sick at the moment.
 His breathing hasn't improved and he's in a lot of pain.
 We're also having problems stopping his convulsions.
 We're doing all we can."